Credit Assignment in Neural Networks through Deep Feedback Control: Learning theory

-GN optimization with a minibatch size of 1 is intimately connected to minimum-norm updates \citep{meulemans2020theoretical}.
-The following theorem shows the connection between DFC and minimum-norm updates, while removing the need for an $L^2$ loss and Condition \ref{con:magnitude_r} (full proof in App. \ref{app:learning_theory}).
+GN optimization with a minibatch size of 1 is equivalent to MN updates \citep{meulemans2020theoretical}, i.e., it computes the smallest possible weight update such that the network exactly reaches the current output target after the update.
+These MN updates can be generalized to weighted MN updates for targets using arbitrary loss functions.
+The following theorem shows the connection between DFC and these weighted MN updates, while removing the need for Condition \ref{con:magnitude_r} and an $L^2$ loss (full proof in App. \ref{app:learning_theory}).

-\begin{theorem} Assuming stable dynamics, Condition \ref{con:Q_GN} holds and $\lambda, \alpha \rightarrow 0$, the steady-state weight updates \eqref{eq:update_W_ss} are proportional to the weighted minimum-norm updates of $W_i$ for letting the feedforward output $\ve{r}^-_L$ reach $\ve{r}_L^*$, i.e., the solution to the following optimization problem:
+\begin{theorem} Assuming stable dynamics, Condition \ref{con:Q_GN} holds and $\lambda, \alpha \rightarrow 0$, the steady-state weight updates \eqref{eq:update_W_ss} are proportional to the weighted MN updates of $W_i$ for letting the feedforward output $\ve{r}^-_L$ reach $\ve{r}_L^*$, i.e., the solution to the following optimization problem:

 with $m$ the iteration and $\ve{r}^{-(m+1)}_L$ the network output without feedback after the weight update. \end{theorem}